mikedunbar/MADMediaBrowser/README.md

 This project aims to keep me busy and my skills fresh until I land my next job.
 UI/UX polish is taking a backseat to engineering best practices to begin with, but I look forward to improving that as well.

-I welcome any and all feedback, and I'm intentionally publishing this with some glaring warts, to serve as motivation to clean them up before too many prospective employers take a look and throw my application in the dust bin. :sunglasses:
+I welcome any and all feedback!
+I'm intentionally publishing this with some glaring warts, to serve as motivation to clean them up, before too many prospective employers take a look and throw my application in the dust bin. :sunglasses:

 ## What's implemented so far